tecnico-sec/Java-Crypto-Details/README.md

 Watch the generated images and switch quickly between them.

 Take two images (e.g., image1 and image2) and cipher them both.
-XOR image1 with the ciphered image2.
+XOR ciphered image1 with ciphered image2.
 What did you obtain?
 Why?